heymichellemac/heymichellemac-hugo/content/blog/2022/01/overcoming-procrastination.md

 - Go someplace else to do your work.
 Go outside, go to a nearby Café, or literally just go to a different room in your house.
 - Listen to music.
 If the task doesn't need your full concentration, play a Lo-fi playlist on Spotify and bop along (here's what I listen to: [Pokemon Lofi](https://open.spotify.com/playlist/59OrkYvGv0oM1KgPABU7nw?si=58639f8162ed4cd5) ).
-- [Task batching](https://mishacreatrix.com/task-batching-accelerate-your-productivity/) - Group a lot of small "boring" tasks together and work on them in one go.
+- Task batching- Group a lot of small "boring" tasks together and work on them in one go.

 ---